-About the Horse you Would Like to Adopt/Foster

-Are you interested in adopting/fostering a particular age, gender, or breed of horse; is there a particular BVR horse you are interested in?
+About the horse you would like to adopt/foster: Are you interested in adopting/fostering a particular age, gender, or breed of horse; is there a particular BVR horse you are interested in?
 If so, please give the horse's name, and a brief description of why this horse appeals to you.
 What personality traits are you looking for in a horse (e.g., athletic, quiet, bold, friendly)?
-Do you have other animals that are a factor in your decision to foster/adopt (e.g., are you wanting your horse to bond with another horse, to be submissive, or dominant)?

-What are your future plans for the horse you would like to adopt, in 5 years, 10 years, 20 years (or longer!)?
+Do you have other animals that are a factor in your decision to foster/adopt (e.g., are you wanting your horse to bond with another horse, to be submissive or dominant)?
+Why do you want to adopt or foster a horse from Bear Valley Rescue: villy do you want to adopt of foster a noise from bear valley resede.
+Milest are very fixture along for the borne very adout.
+What are your future plans for the horse you adopt: Are you able to commit to the horse for the next 5, 10, 20 years, or more?
 What are your plans for the horse if the horse cannot be ridden due to injury or illness?
-What specific knowledge do you have about caring for a older horse?
+What specific knowledge do you have about caring for an older horse?
+Are you able to train your horse, or do you have a trainer whom you trust to work with you and your horse: If you have previous horse experience, please provide a brief summary.
+What is your philosophy in the training of a horse?